madaster/madaster.github.io/ch/en/building-circularity.md

 The CI assesses both on product and building level on circular values in 3 different phases of the building's life:

-__*Construction phase*__ : what is the ratio between ""new"" and ""recycled, reused or renewable"" raw materials?
+__*Construction phase*__ : what is the ratio between "new" and "recycled, reused or renewable" raw materials?

 __*Use phase*__: what is the expected life span of the products used compared to the average life span of comparable products?